-3. Active Control Design for the Global Chaos Synchronization of the Vano 4-D Competitive Biological Chaotic Systems
+3. Anti-Synchronization of the Vano 4-D Competitive Biological Chaotic Systems

-In this section, we derive new results for the global chaos synchronization of the identical Vano 4-D competitive chaotic systems via active control method.
-The main result is established via Lyapunov stability theory [120].
+In this section, we apply active control method to derive new results for the global chaos antisynchronization of the identical Vano 4-D competitive chaotic systems.
+The main result is established via Lyapunov stability theory [133].